yjh0410/yolov2-yolov3_PyTorch/README.md

 # the whole project
 In this project, you can enjoy yolo-v2, yolo-v3, tiny-yolo-v2 and tiny-yolo-v3.
 What I have to say is that I don't try to 100% reproduce official YOLO, because it is really difficult and I have not much computation resource.
-Therefore, I did some simplification.
-For example:

-For objectness, official YOLO firstly computes iou between all predicting bboxes and groundtruth bboxes, then pick up the one whose iou is the largest and set the learning target of objectness as the iou value.
-But what I do is to set objectness target as 1 if there is a object, otherwise 0.
-My method is really easy, right?
-I'm so lazy.
-HAHA!
+Recently, I made some improvement, and my yolo project is very close to official yolo models.

+For now, my yolo-v2 gets 76.0 mAP with 416 input size.
+I set batchsize as 20, and I train yolo-v2 with 160 epoch same to official yolo-v2.

 To get a higher mAP, I add more epochs(total 250 epochs) to train my model.
-But I find there is something wrong when I visualize detection results.
-With 250 epochs, my yolo-v2 can get 75.2 mAP while it only gets 73.6 mAP with 160 epoch.
-However 250epoch model has a worse visualization results.
-I'm so confused……
+The model is being trained.
+And my yolo-v3, too.

+I will upload the new model again.
+Just hold on~

-Therefore, I have a qeustion: Is the mAP metric really good?
+However, I have a qeustion: Is the mAP metric really good?
 Does it really suit object detection?

-In a word, this project is an exercise, and I prefer to call it a lazy version of YOLO.
-HAHA!!
-If you guys are interested in the authentic YOLO reproduced by PyTorch, this project might not suit you.

-# tiny-yolo-v2 and tiny-yolo-v3
-Good news again !!!

-In this update, I add tiny-yolo-v2 and tiny-yolo-v3 that are both designed by myself.
-My tiny-yolo-v2 gets 61.6 mAP and 117 FPS on a GTX-1660ti GPU and tiny-yolo-v3 gets 71.3 mAP and 62.5 FPS on a GTX-1660ti GPU.
-There is nothing new but just tiny.
-So, have fun !
+I find higher mAP doesn't mean better visualization...so weird.

 # pytorch-yolo-v3
 Good news !!!